PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 No, Boltac realized, there was no stopping him.
 So why had he tried?
 Because he saw himself in the lad and would have given anything and risked everything to take back the poor choices of his own youth.
 He spit and cursed the Bards.
 It was all their fault.
 Putting all these ideas in young men's heads.
 Sending them off to war or in search of gold.

 Damn it all.
-He stomped to the sword barrel, He drew one of the blades and tested it's balance.
+He stomped to the sword barrel, He drew one of the blades and tested its balance.
 Awful.
 He sighted the edge.
 It was as curved as an old whore's back.
 What an awful piece of workmanship.
 It was the kind of item he would willingly sell to a fool, but not the kind of weapon he would wish on his worst enemy.
 A man needed a sword he could trust.
 Boltac saw the shape of a terrible memory rising from the dark waters of his mind.
 Before the thought could fully take hold, he slammed the sword back in the barrel.

 He walked to the rack of weapons.
 He removed the blade on the bottom.
 It was the one he would have chosen, if he were spending his own money.
 It was a stout, Mercian sword.
-At one end, it's straight blade came to a broad triangular point and at the other the hilt was heavy round pommel that, in the hands of someone who knew what they were doing, qualified as a weapon on its own.
+At one end, its straight blade came to a broad triangular point and at the other the hilt was heavy round pommel that, in the hands of someone who knew what they were doing, qualified as a weapon on its own.
 The blade sang softly as he unsheathed it and begged to dance in his hand.
-He sighted this weapon and it's hard edge was as crisp, final and unforgiving as the border between life and death.
+He sighted this weapon and its hard edge was as crisp, final and unforgiving as the border between life and death.

 There wasn't a soul on the streets as Boltac crossed the square.
 The stars seemed impossibly high and uncaring.
 When he got to the Farm Boy he hung the sword around the lad's neck very carefully, so as not to wake him.
 Underneath the thick head of straw-blond hair, Boltac could see a freshly-risen lump.
 Ouch.
 He reached out to touch it.
 His fingers almost made contact.
 Then Boltac became self-conscious.
 He looked around as if he was afraid of being caught doing something wrong.
 But there was no one watching.

 He scuttled back across the square.

-# 7 -- The Measure of Money
+# 7 -- The Measure of Money -- 1347

 Back in his shop, Boltac barred the door and retrieved the heavy lockbox from beneath the counter.
 It hadn't been a busy day, but in dribs and drabs the coins had piled up.
 He had sold a bit of lace here, a poultice there, it added up to a living.